sainteos/monde-a-venir/methods/homes.md

 8. People without homes use the database to find one
 9. Moving between homes is still possible by using the database
 10. Choose new place, move, your previous place goes in database

+##  housing is guaranteed. there are plenty of empty places in communities that could have people living in and thereby bettering their life